Gold Dust: The MIH Watch – A Purist’s delight, a Milestone and a Pacemaker of the rarest sort

 A Milestone and a Pacemaker

 In our view the MIH Watch has everything which makes a gamechanger, as its influence on the watch industry cannot be underestimated: it introduced what at first view seems to the contradictory: the ‘simplification of complications’.
-But if you look at it, you’ll find that there is a lot truth in that characterisation: the ‘complication’ mostly takes place in the mind (of Ludwig Oechslin, in this case), through an intense process called synergy which then leads to unorthodox, magnificently intellectual approaches to astronomical functions.
+But if you look at it, you’ll find that there is a lot of truth in that characterisation: the ‘complication’ is an intellectual one that mostly takes place in the mind (of Ludwig Oechslin, in this case), through an intense process called synergy which then leads to unorthodox, magnificently intellectual approaches to astronomical functions.
 Sure, this needs some efforts on the side of the collector as well to slowly grasp the beauty and complexity (sic!) that lies in such constructions – that’s certainly not as easy as taking note of a mind-blowingly high component count.

 The second dent the MIH Watch made in the watch industry is related to the former: simplification was a thing that worked – the subsequent establishment of ochs und junior as a brand serving as an outlet for the creativity of Ludwig Oechslin can be directly attributed to the success of the MIH Watch.
-Again, Beat Weinmann served as congenial project managing partner.
+Again, Beat Weinmann acted as congenial project managing partner.